AlacrisIO/alacrity/README.md

                  ValidTrace ss ++ [s] ->
                  ValidTrace ss ++ [s; observe s m].
 ```

-XXX The trace is probably more primitive than that,
-XXX is not specific to the functional correctness, and
+XXX The trace is probably more primitive than that, is not specific to
-XXX should be introduced earlier.
+    the functional correctness, and should be introduced earlier.

+YYY I agree that it is a general property, but I do not have an
+    application other than functional correctness yet.

 Correctness propositions are statements in a temporal logic (like LTL
 or CTL), such as "For all states in the trace, the sum of the values